“We are, as a species, addicted to story. Even when the body goes to sleep, the mind stays up all night, telling itself stories.”

 July 9, 2020

 Published in UCCS’s URJ, this research study surveyed 159 people via social media, asking questions about the Bible and women in leadership.
-The results found a correlation not only between people’s relationship to the Bible but also the gender of the person surveyed and the believed gender of God.
+The results discovered a correlation not only between people’s relationship to Biblical text and gender equality but also the surveyee’s perceived gender of God and gender equality.

 Published with Baptist Global News, this research analyzes why people are leaving Christianity, what they gain from leaving, and what they miss.
 With over 1,200 responses, the results reveal that the primary reason people are leaving is LGBTQ+ inclusion, that they gain the ability to love people better by leaving, and that they miss community more than anything.